Tom’s First Year as a Financial Planner at Skylight

 Being awarded Skylight’s New Associate of the Year.
 That was awesome.
 While it’s really rewarding to be able to help people it’s also great to get an award that’s for me.
 It’s like getting the gold star!

-What’s the most important lesson you have learnt in the last year?
+What’s the most important lesson you have learned in the last year?

 What’s the best advice you have received in your first year?